Witiko/doctoral-thesis/main.md

 \label{sec:sparse-retrieval}

-Over the course of their history, information retrieval systems have changed from expert systems to everyday appliances.
+Over the course of their history, information retrieval systems have changed from systems for experts to everyday appliances.

-In this section, I will describe the concepts of the traditional sparse approach to information retrieval and show how they had developed since the development of *boolean retrieval* in the 1960s.
+In this section, I will describe the concepts of the traditional sparse approach to information retrieval and show how they had developed since the development of *Boolean retrieval* in the 1960s.

 ##### Boolean Retrieval

-In boolean retrieval, documents were indexed as sets of their keywords and users would search by specifying keywords that corresponded to their information needs using queries in prepositional calculus:
+In Boolean retrieval, documents were indexed as sets of their keywords and users would search by specifying keywords that corresponded to their information needs using queries in prepositional calculus:
 [@manning2008introduction, Chapter 1]%